The Smiths: 1983–1984: Rough Trade, "Hand in Glove", and debut album

-1985: Meat Is Murder
+1985–1986: Meat Is Murder and The Queen Is Dead

-Early in 1985, the Smiths released their second album, Meat Is Murder.
+Early in 1985, the Smiths released their second studio album, Meat Is Murder.
 It was more strident and political than its predecessor, including the pro-vegetarian title track (Morrissey forbade the rest of the group from being photographed eating meat), the light-hearted republicanism of "Nowhere Fast", and the anti-corporal punishment "The Headmaster Ritual" and "Barbarism Begins at Home".
 The band had also grown more diverse musically, with Marr adding rockabilly riffs to "Rusholme Ruffians" and Rourke playing a funk bass solo on "Barbarism Begins at Home".
 The album was preceded by the re-release of the B-side "How Soon Is Now?" as a single, and although that song was not on the original LP, it has been added to subsequent releases.
-Meat Is Murder was the band's only album (barring compilations) to reach number one in the UK charts.
-In 2003, it was ranked number 295 on Rolling Stones list of the 500 Greatest Albums of All Time.
+Meat Is Murder was the band's only album (barring compilations) to reach number one on the UK charts.

 Morrissey brought a political stance to many of his interviews, courting further controversy.
 Among his targets were the Thatcher government, the British monarchy and the famine relief project Band Aid.
 Morrissey famously quipped of the last, "One can have great concern for the people of Ethiopia, but it's another thing to inflict daily torture on the people of England" ("torture" being a reference to the music that resulted from the project).
-The subsequent single-only release "Shakespeare's Sister" reached number 26 on the UK Singles Chart, although the only single taken from the album, "That Joke Isn't Funny Anymore", was less successful, barely making the top 50.
+The subsequent single-only release "Shakespeare's Sister" reached number 26 on the UK singles chart, although the only single taken from the album, "That Joke Isn't Funny Anymore", was less successful, barely making the top 50.
 In 1985, the Smiths completed lengthy tours of the UK and the US.

-1986: The Queen Is Dead

-The Smiths' third album, The Queen Is Dead, was released in June 1986, shortly after the single "Bigmouth Strikes Again".
-Marr added ersatz strings with keyboards on several tracks such as "There Is a Light That Never Goes Out" and "The Boy with the Thorn in His Side".
-The Queen Is Dead reached number two in the UK charts.
+The Smiths' third studio album, The Queen Is Dead, was released in June 1986, following its singles "The Boy with the Thorn in His Side" and "Bigmouth Strikes Again".
+Marr used an E-mu Emulator synthesizer on tracks such as "There Is a Light That Never Goes Out" and "The Boy with the Thorn in His Side" to create the sound of a string section.
+The Queen Is Dead reached number two on the UK charts.